Accurate ROI Calculator

 Pick a Date

-As a side benefit of this calculator's date accuracy, you can also use it to do date math calculations.
-That is, it will find the date that is "X" days from the start date or given two dates, it will calculate the number of days between them.
+As a side benefit of this calculator’s date accuracy, you can also use it for date math calculations.
+It will calculate the date that is “X” days from the start date, or, given two dates, it will calculate the number of days between them.

-Calendar Tip: When using the calendar, click on the month at the top to list the months, then, if needed, click on the year at the top to list years.
-Click to pick a year, pick a month, and pick a day.
-Naturally, you can scroll through the months and days too.
-Or you can click on "Today" to quickly select the current date.
+Calendar Tip: When using the calendar, click the month at the top to list months.
+Then, if needed, click the year at the top to list years.
+Click to select a year, select a month, and select a day.
+You may also scroll through months and days.
+Or click “Today” to quickly select the current date.

-If you prefer not using a calendar, single click on a date or use the [Tab] key (or [Shift][Tab]) to select a date.
-Then, as mentioned, type 8 digits only - no need to type the date part separators.
-Also, because the date is selected, you do not need to clear the prior date before typing.
-If your selected date format equals mm/dd/yyyy, then for March 15, 2023, type 03152023.
+If you prefer not to use the calendar, single-click a date or use the [Tab] key (or [Shift][Tab]) to select a date.
+Then type 8 digits only — no separators.
+Because the date is selected, you do not need to clear the prior value.
+If your selected format is mm/dd/yyyy, then for March 15, 2023, type 03152023.

-At some point, a user might need to know what they should pay for an investment to achieve a desired return-on-investment.
-Or what they need to sell it for if they have already entered into the invesetment.
+At times, a user may need to know what to pay for an investment to achieve a desired return-on-investment, or what price to sell for after entering the investment.

-With the most recent update, this calculator can now perform either calculation.
-All the user need do is provide the goal ROI (and click "Calc" to update).
+With the most recent update, this calculator can perform either calculation.
+All the user needs to do is provide the goal ROI (and click “Calc” to update).
 The calculator calculates the adjustment amount required for both the initial investment and the final value.
 It also calculates the absolute amount for both.

-To double-check the accuracy of the results, copy and paste the value into the appropriate location and recalculate.
+To double-check the accuracy of the results, copy and paste the value into the appropriate field and recalculate.
 The ROI should now equal your goal ROI (plus or minus a minimal rounding amount).

 And now for an essential word about ROI/ROR financial calculators.

-Because two different calculators may use different equations, don't compare the results from one ROI calculator for one investment with results from another calculator for a different investment.
-Always use the same calculator to compare two different investments.
+Because different calculators may use different equations, do not compare the result from one ROI calculator for an investment with the result from another calculator for a different investment.
+Always use the same calculator to compare two investments.

 What is ROI?